unibo-dtm-se-2324-helpining/report/sections/03-design/index.md

    - **Accounts**: Is a composition of many Account and contains all the public methods to manage the collection of Accounts.
    - **User**: Methods for profile management.
    - **Expert**: Methods for managing expert-specific data.
-   -  **HelpRequest**: Is a aggregation of User and Expert and contains the methods for managing the single help request.
+   -  **HelpRequest**: Contains the methods and the attributes for managing the single help request.
    -  **HelpRequests**: Is a composition of many HelpRequest and contains all the methods for managing help requests.